 Milton is a very small town located in the state of West Virginia.
 With a population of 2,809 people and three constituent neighborhoods, Milton is the 84th largest community in West Virginia.

-Milton is a decidedly white-collar town, with fully 86.14% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Milton is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Milton who work in management occupations (16.29%), office and administrative support (13.67%), and healthcare (12.64%).
+Milton is a decidedly white-collar town, with fully 87.39% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Milton is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Milton who work in management occupations (16.94%), community and social services (14.53%), and office and administrative support (13.76%).

-Being a small town, Milton does not have a public transit system used by locals to get to and from work.
+Milton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Milton in 2018 was $23,131, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $92,524 for a family of four.
-However, Milton contains both very wealthy and poor people as well.
+The per capita income in Milton in 2018 was $22,862, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $91,448 for a family of four.

 The people who call Milton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Milton residents report their race to be White, followed by Native American.
-Important ancestries of people in Milton include Irish, English, German, Scottish, and Welsh.
+The greatest number of Milton residents report their race to be White, followed by Asian.
+Important ancestries of people in Milton include Irish, German, English, Scottish, and Scots-Irish.

 The most common language spoken in Milton is English.
 Other important languages spoken here include Italian and Polish.